Watrre/MoL/content/Classes.md

 > Uses stealth to scout and possible assassinate targets.
 They are limited to smaller weapons but are agile.
 The only spells they have access to are stealth-related

 > [!Tip] Martial Artist
-> These Knights are like a tank; they use their skills to overpower their enemies using a combo of [[Dexterity]] and [[Strength]].
+> These knights are like a tank; they use their skills to overpower their enemies using a combo of [[Dexterity]] and [[Strength]].
 Their weapons are limited to how they allocate their attributes.
 The only spells they have access to are self-healing or curing.

 > [!Tip] Spellblade
 > These knights are adept at using both magic and swordsmanship.
 A balance between one-handed swordplay and casting magic with their offhand to either buff their sword or cast distractions.
 The only spells accessible are one-handed spells that can buff your weapon or distract the enemy.